risingwavelabs/risingwave/docs/rate-limit-and-backpressure.md

 In a newly created MV, it will undergo Backfilling, to fill the MV with historical data and fresh data concurrently.
 When the MV has joins or UDF calls with high latency, the barrier latency can spike.

+After creating new jobs we'll naturally have more channels to fill in order to make back-pressure take effects.
+This might also be a reason why we get temporary increase in barrier latency.

 In such a case, we can rate limit the Backfill actor's snapshot read side to keep barrier latency low.